Public affairs events

 Urban Futures: An LSE and Centre for Cities series

-We're partnering with the Centre for Cities to deliver a series of four online panel events focused on the future of the UK's cities.
-LSE academics will speak alongside politicians, local council leaders, leading industry figures, and commentators, and will seek to answer the key questions facing our urban areas as we ensure that they are fit for future generations.
+We partnered with the Centre for Cities on four online events focused on the future of the UK's cities.
+LSE academics spoke alongside politicians, council leaders, leading industry figures, and commentators, and sought to answer the key questions facing our urban areas as we ensure that they are fit for future generations.

 What next for fiscal devolution in urban areas?